What is the training in psychotherapy?

 What is the call like at Vanderbilt?

-During both years, Child Fellows share night time call froom home to support psychiatry residents by phone when needed.
+During both years, Child Fellows share night time call from home to support psychiatry residents by phone when needed.

-On the weekends, 1st year fellows each come to the hospital to see new consults and new admissions to the inpatient unit, averaging eight weekends per year.
+On the weekends, fellows come to the hospital to see new consults and new admissions to the inpatient unit, averaging eight weekends per year for first years and five weekends a year for second years..

 What are the didactics like at Vanderbilt?